logo_web_wht

-CIM Real Estate Finance Trust Tender Offer, featured by Top Securities Fraud Attorneys, The White Law Group
+CIM Real Estate Finance Trust Liquidation, featured by Top Securities Fraud Attorneys, The White Law Group

-CIM Real Estate Finance Trust – Tender offer Price Suggests Losses for Investors
+CIM Real Estate Finance Trust: Tender Offer Price well below NAV

-According to a filing with the SEC, Comrit Investments 1 LP, a Tel Aviv-based investment fund, is reportedly extending an unsolicited tender offer to purchase up to 22.4 million shares of CIM Real Estate Finance Trust Inc., for $4.61 per share.
+According to a filing with the SEC, on September 5, 2023, Comrit Investments 1 LP, a Tel Aviv-based investment fund, extended an unsolicited tender offer to purchase up to 22 million shares of CIM Real Estate Finance Trust Inc., for $4.21 per share.
 This may indicate significant losses for investors.

 Declining Net Asset Value (NAV)

 According to filings with the SEC, the REIT’s NAV continues to decline.
-The board has reportedly declared a $7.20 net asset value per share for the company’s common stock as of March 31, 2022 and shares originally sold for $10.00 each.
+The board has reportedly declared net asset value (NAV) per share for CIM REIT was estimated at $6.09 on February 29 2023.
+Previously the REIT’s shares were valued at $7.20 per share as of March 31, 2022, and shares originally sold for $10.00 each.

 Lack of Liquidity – A Risk of Non-Traded REITs